Committing to Health Engagement and Care in Kentucky (CHECK) Community Health Worker (CHW) Program

 • Conduct informed consent

-• Provide community outreach and study recruitment support
+• Assist with study recruitment support

-• Support data collection
+• Aid in data collection

-• Support with training and/or onboarding a CHW
+• Train and/or onboard a CHW